uaanchorage/GSoC/CONTRIBUTOR-GUIDE.md

 This year, the full-time projects are expected to contribute 35 hours a week (large projects, 350 hours in total), half-time projects are expected to make an 18-hour-a-week contribution (medium-sized size projects, 175 hours total), and small projects, a 90-hour contribution.
 Please indicate your choice of the project length.

-Please also indicate the work hours (including the time zone) during which you hope to work on your project.
+Please also indicate the work hours (including the time zone) in which you hope to work on your project.
+It is best practice to indicate the time in the organization's local time zone (Alaska time), as that will be convenient for most mentors.

-We recommend daily commits (and pull requests, if appropriate) to ensure progress.
+We recommend daily commits (and pull requests, if appropriate) to ensure you're doing well.

 We also usually meet weekly with each accepted contributor during the GSoC.
 We use Zoom or Skype for this.
 Please indicate your preferences and availability.